ZachFennell1/Docker_Hello_World/README.md

-Wanted to Play around with connected containers in a basic enviorment, was limited by the the plain nginix client side javascript to static address
+Wanted to play around with connected containers in a basic enviorment, was limited by the the plain nginix client side javascript to static addresses.

 TODO:
 1. Refactor Services